phillipclapham/neuroweaver/README.md

    - Understanding deepens through recursive exploration
    - New patterns emerge through practice

-The framework becomes a living laboratory for developing and expressing the advanced cognitive architecture described in GCF, creating a powerful enhancement cycle where each framework strengthens the other.
+The framework becomes a living laboratory for developing and expressing the **potentially** more effective cognitive architecture described in GCF, creating a powerful enhancement cycle where each framework strengthens the other.

-## Learning the Dance: From Practice to Mastery
+## Learning the Dance: From Practice to **Development**

-Like developing any sophisticated cognitive capability, mastering Neuroweaver is a journey of natural evolution rather than forced learning.
+Like developing any **useful** cognitive capability, mastering Neuroweaver is a journey of natural evolution rather than forced learning.
 Whether you're working independently, collaborating with others, or engaging with AI, the framework adapts to your unique cognitive style while consistently enhancing your capabilities.

 ### Beginning Your Journey